 But what about injury prevention?
 Obviously, patients want to do anything they can do to prevent the need for shoulder surgery in the first place.
 If you're an athlete, make sure you stretch properly before or after any robust physical activity.
 This can minimize the risk of a sports-related issue.
 In the event of a minor shoulder injury, make sure to apply plenty of ice and compression to minimize the damage done.

 Should you deal with something like shoulder tendonitis or a chronic shoulder condition, however, we encourage you to seek the medical care you need.
 Our doctors are all experts in orthopedic care, and they can provide the prompt diagnosis and complete treatment plan you need to feel like yourself again.
 No matter the cause of your shoulder problem, it's important to seek proper orthopedic care sooner rather than later, ensuring you have the issue resolved before it worsens.

 At OAK Orthopedics, our world-class team of orthopedic experts is devoted to providing customized treatment plans focused on each patient's individual needs and goals.

-If you have shoulder pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, or Watseka.
-Call (815) 928-8050 for our Bradley or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced shoulder surgeons.
+If you have shoulder pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bourbonnais, Frankfort, Mokena, or Watseka.
+Call (815) 928-8050 for our Bourbonnais or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced shoulder surgeons.